QuantEcon/lecture-source-py/rst_files/jv.rst

 The horizontal axis is the state :math:`x`, while the vertical axis gives :math:`s(x)` and :math:`\phi(x)`

-Overall, the policies match well with our predictions from :ref:`section <jvboecalc>`
+Overall, the policies match well with our predictions from :ref:`above <jvboecalc>`

 * Worker switches from one investment strategy to the other depending on relative return